 These operations respectively insert or update, or delete a row in the CDB.
-Calling either of these operations does not trigger any other refresh action:
+Calling either of these operations does not trigger any other refresh action.
+A typical sequence of events might be:

 - 1. Some event initiates the DCN request (a database trigger for example). - 2.
-The Unwired Server cache is updated directly from the EIS.
+The Unwired Server cache could be updated directly from the EIS, or the DCN request could originate from a source other than the EIS.
 The actual data (payload) is applied to the cache, through either an :upsert (update or insert) or a :delete operation. - 3.
 Unwired Server returns a DCN status message to the requester.